 As mentioned earlier, the legrest is adjustable, so not only can you flip it up for the newborn bassinet feature, but you can angle it out straight for little legs that need additional support so they won’t dangle.
 It’s much more comfy for your baby.

-Now here's the "could improve" part about the seat.
-I'd read reviews that it was a small seat and I must confirm that this is true.
-The seatback is only 16" high and the seat width is only 10".
-When the 17-month-old child rode, the top of his head cleared the seatback by a few inches.
+Now here’s the “could improve” part about the seat.
+I’d read reviews that it was a small seat and I must confirm that this is true.
+The seatback is only 16″ high and the seat width is only 10″.
+When my 17-month-old child rode, the top of his head cleared the seatback by a few inches.
 His feet touched the bottom of the foot rest.
-He weighs only about 20 pounds, so he's only half way to the maximum capacity.
+He weighs only about 20 pounds, so he’s only half way to the maximum capacity.

 With its all-wheel suspension, the Mia Moda Atmosferra delivers a smooth ride and the swivel wheels are highly maneuverable.
 I found I could steer one handed even with 30 pounds in the seat, though it wasn’t as easy.
 Lighter weight, of course, makes steering easier.

 The front swivel wheels have the option of locking straight which gives greater stability when going over rougher surfaces.
-The suspension is fantastic; my friend with the 17-month-old remarked about it several times during our outing.
-It takes the bumpy sidewalks quite well.
+The suspension is fantastic and it takes the bumpy sidewalks quite well.

 Now I have to tell you that I love, love, love the parking break.
 A pedal is right there in the middle of the rear axle and one step down stops the stroller.
 A flick up with the foot unlocks it and you’re on your way.
 Not flip flop friendly, but so easy.

 What is the canopy like?